-Amy Jephta is from Mitchell’s Plain, Cape Town and works as a filmmaker, playwright, screenwriter, director and academic.
+Amy Jephta hails from Mitchell’s Plain, Cape Town and works variously as a filmmaker, playwright, screenwriter, director and academic.

-An alumni of the Lincoln Center Theater Directors Lab in New York, Amy has worked as a mentor to community theatre groups as part of the Twist Theatre project, has been a voice and acting lecturer at CityVarsity in Cape Town and the Woodward School for Contemporary Art in Vancouver and an invited lecturer at CUNY, New York.
+An alumni of the Lincoln Center Theater Directors Lab in New York, Amy has worked as a mentor to community-based theatre groups as part of the Twist Theatre project, has been a voice and acting lecturer at CityVarsity in Cape Town and the Woodward School for Contemporary Art in Vancouver and an invited lecturer at Queens College, New York.
 As a playwright, her work has been published in South Africa, performed at the Fugard Theatre in Cape Town, the Riksteatern in Stockholm, and at the Bush Theatre, Theatre 503 and the Jermyn Street Theatres in London.
-Her writing was directed by Danny Boyle and performed by James McAvoy as part of The Children's Monologues in 2015 at the Royal Court, London and in 2017 at Carnegie Hall, New York.
+In 2015 and 2017, her writing was directed by Danny Boyle and performed by James McAvoy as part of The Children's Monologues at the Royal Court, London and at Carnegie Hall, New York.

-She serves as chairperson for Women Playwrights International (WPI), a global NPO that aims to create opportunities and space for women playwrights and currently operates in over 40 territories worldwide, and serves on the advisory panel for CASA, an annual award that facilitates connections between women writers in Canada and South Africa.
-In 2015, she co-founded the African Women Playwrights Network, a two year digital networking project funded by the UK Arts and Humanties Research Council.
-She is currently editing a collection of plays by African women for Methuen and facilitates a mentorship project for emerging female playwrights at the Baxter Theatre.
+Amy’s outreach work includes serving as chairperson for Women Playwrights International (WPI), a global NPO that aims to create opportunities and space for women playwrights and currently operates in over 40 territories worldwide.
+She sits on the advisory panel for CASA, an annual award for women playwrights that facilitates connections between writers in Canada and South Africa.
+In 2015, she co-founded the African Women Playwrights Network, a two year digital networking project funded by the UK Arts and Humanities Research Council.
+She has edited a collection called Contemporary Plays by African Women, due for release in 2019 by Methuen.

-Amy has been named as one of the Mail & Guardian's ‘200 Top Young South Africans’.
-She is also the 2017 recipient of the Eugene Maraisprys for Drama for the play Kristalvlakte, published by Tafelberg, and has been named by Destiny Magazine as part of their ‘Power of 40’ list.
-A former lecturer at the University of Cape Town Drama Department, Amy now runs PaperJet Productions, of which she is co-founder.
+Amy has previously been named as one of the Mail & Guardian's ‘200 Top Young South Africans’ and is the 2017 recipient of the national Eugene Marais Prize for Drama for her play, Kristalvlakte.
+A former lecturer at the University of Cape Town, Amy now focuses on developing film and television scripts via PaperJet Films, a production company of which she is co-founder.

 Cv available upon request.